Tzy28/Carbon-Footprint-Calculator/README.md

 2. Select the product and fill the details.
 3. You can edit or remove items in the list.
 4. Click "Calculate" to get the result on selected items.

+You can also access the online version of this calculator: https://carbon-footprint-calculator.onrender.com/#/